This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 Although we’re barely at the starting point of the path (actually not even on the starting line), we can already see why it is indeed a road less traveled.

-The road to Financial Independence is not a smooth path; it’s a rough, very bumpy, and zigzagged road.
+The road to Financial Independence is not a smooth path; it’s actually rough, very bumpy, and zigzagged.
 A lot of obstacles along the way.

 As you may already know, earlier this year, my husband and I had a long talk and decided that we will pursue FI but still have fun along the way.